Here’s the second part of my reflections about blogging. Read on!

 I remember complaining about the lack of engagement in this blog around this same time last year.
 However, everything became clear to me now: there are a few solid reasons why marketing companies, public relations outfits, and advertising agencies stay away from this blog.

-• I put a full disclosure or author’s note at the beginning / end of my review entries
+• I put a full disclosure or author’s note at the beginning / end of my product review entries

 • I have full editorial control over what gets published here